 Relevant Publications

 - 2012.
-M Tan, JW Armbruster.
+Milton Tan, Jonathan W Armbruster.
 Cordylancistrus santarosensis (Siluriformes: Loricariidae), a new species with unique snout deplatation from the Río Santa Rosa, Ecuador.
 Zootaxa 3243:52-58.